Montana Improved Grazing ProjectHB

 The cattle business is a business of skinny margins.
 Investments in ranch improvements, that ranch owners and managers make, must have immediate returns in the coming year.
-However, it takes time for ecological changes to occur, often more than four years.
+However, it takes time for ecological changes to occur, outside the amount of time needed for ranch businesses to receive a return on investment.
 NativeEnergy’s Help BuildTM carbon model brings the upfront investment necessary for cattle ranchers to take the necessary steps to accelerate and improve their soil’s health.
-In addition, Help BuildTM the investment bridges the financial gap between making the changes and when the productivity benefits start to show.
+In addition, Help BuildTM the investment bridges the financial gap between making the changes and when the ranch productivity and profitability benefits take hold.

-Producers most need carbon payments in the first few years of improving their grazing practices.
+Producers most need carbon payments in the first few years of implementing developments needed to improve their grazing practices.
 The carbon payments provide the capital and financial security to improve soil health before the productivity benefits are realized.
 Therefore, NativeEnergy’s Help Build is the best suited model for enabling corporate funds to support ranchers in making sustainable changes to increase their lands’ productivity, deliver real, measurable, and additional carbon sequestration as well as soil health benefits.

 The project will pursue validation with the Verified Carbon Standard in 2018.
 Help Build payments will be made for the first few years of the project.
 Grazing plans and ranch records will be monitored and evaluated annually with support from Western Sustainability Exchange.
-With ranch consultants and soil health workshops, the grazing plans will be modified annually to reflect existing land, climate conditions, and needs.
+The grazing plans will be modified annually to reflect the most up to date best practices and existing land, climate conditions, and needs.
 VCS verification of carbon accruals will be made within the first 5-7 years, at which point NativeEnergy will reevaluate whether further Help Build payments need to be made and how to best support the ranchers in continuing to improve their soil’s health.